MSI MPG 322URX QD-OLED Monitor Review

 Cons

-The MSI MPG 322URX is great for office work, with some caveats.
+The MSI MPG 322URX is good for office work, with some caveats.
 Its large screen makes multitasking easier, and it has excellent text clarity.
 It also swivels and has fantastic viewing angles, so it's easy to share your screen with someone else.
 Additionally, it's bright enough for you to see the screen easily in an average room, though it's not bright enough to fight bright glare.
 That said, it has a risk of permanent burn-in with constant exposure to the same static elements over time, such as if you're regularly using productivity programs with task bars in the same place.

 Pros